pstefanou12/delphi.ai/README.rst

 debias models that have been defected due to truncation, or missing data.
 A few projects using the library can found in:

-* `Code for "Efficient Truncated Linear Regression with Unknown Noise Variance" <https://github.com/pstefanou12/Truncated-Regression-With-Unknown-Noise-Variance-NeurIPS-2021>`_
+* `Code for "Efficient Truncated Linear Regression with Unknown Noise Variance <https://github.com/pstefanou12/Truncated-Regression-With-Unknown-Noise-Variance-NeurIPS-2021>`_

 We demonstrate how to use the library in a set of walkthroughs and our API reference.
 Functionality provided by the library includes: